RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 [If you get error NEWS000006, following this tutorial should fix it.](news000006) {: .notice--warning}

-[If you're getting errors such as `WiiConnect24 and Wii Shop Channel currently not being offered in your country`, please go to Wii Settings -> Last Page -> Country and change it to United Kingdom.
+If you're getting errors such as `WiiConnect24 and Wii Shop Channel currently not being offered in your country`, go to Wii Settings -> Last Page -> Country and change it to United Kingdom.
 You will get this error when using a country that we don't support.
 Contact us at [support@riiconnect24.net](mailto:support@riiconnect24.net) if you need more help.
 {: .notice--warning}

 [If you're getting a discontinued message when opening the News or Forecast Channel, then following this tutorial should fix it.](deleting-vffs)